The outbreak began slowly and silently, gradually building up to an epidemic that was unprecedented in both scale and duration.

 It required hours of driving on mountainous dirt tracks, spending many nights away from their families and risking their safety by driving around the district in rainy and dry seasons.
 They planned the routes according to their local knowledge and how many boxes for delivery they could fit in their 4-wheel-drives.
 Then they worked all hours of the day over the four day Easter holiday, collecting the boxes of supplies from the makeshift storeroom at the hospital and delivering them to the PHU’s.

 When it came for the time for me to leave, at my farewell dinner one of the six men thanked me for sitting in the dirt with the drivers during that meeting.
 It was that simple gesture that demonstrated to these men that we could achieve this momentous task if we worked as a team.”

-Amy graduated with a Master of International Public Health from the Sydney School of Public Health in 2011.
+Amy graduated with a Master of International Public Health (now Master of Global Health) in 2011.
 Today she is the Public Health Coordinator for International SOS.